Kidswatter/Kidsybot/FAQ.md

 #### I'm getting this error! http://i.imgur.com/SkIWWBJ.png
 You have entered the wrong login details in the options file.
 Open the file and edit it.

+#### "Player does not exist.
+It has not been summoned yet into a voice channel" ?????
+You have to use `!summon`.
+An option to auto-summon will be added in a future release.